-On behalf of the Board of Directors, I cordially invite you to attend the 2022 annual general meeting of shareholders (the "Annual Meeting") of MeiraGTx Holdings plc, which will be held on Tuesday, June 7, 2022, beginning at 10:00 a.m., Eastern Time.
-You will be able to attend the Annual Meeting and vote during the meeting via live webcast by visiting www.virtualshareholdermeeting.com/MGTX2022 and inputting your unique, 16-digit control number included on your proxy card.
+On behalf of the Board of Directors, I cordially invite you to attend the 2023 annual general meeting of shareholders (the "Annual Meeting") of MeiraGTx Holdings plc, which will be held on Thursday, June 8, 2023, beginning at 10:00 a.m., Eastern Time.
+You will be able to attend the Annual Meeting and vote during the meeting via live webcast by visiting www.virtualshareholdermeeting.com/MGTX2023 and inputting your unique, 16-digit control number included on your Notice Regarding the Availability of Proxy Materials or your proxy card.
 You will be able to listen to the meeting live, submit questions and vote during the live webcast.